 I’m probably most notable for the music I made from the nineties into the oughts, for a handful of different record labels, with varying degrees of artistic and commercial success.
 Do I regret quitting that awesome product design gig after my boss called me into his office and asked “Look, are you an Art Director or a Rock Star?”
 I still don’t know.
 What I do know is that I got to hear my songs on the radio, tour the world, meet amazing people (many of whom I got to meet because more amazingly, they liked my work!) and then come home to live like a broke undergrad.
 I also know that I am tremendously proud of nearly all of those songs and many of those recordings.

 In my full-time musician era, I supported myself with music production, graphic design, web development, site hosting, and frequently tech support.
 As of late, I am The Macist, a freelance tech consultant focusing on Mac platform creative solutions, specializing further on small offices and home project studio/media creation and editing environments.
 I know those environments really well since I put in plenty of end user hours as both a visual artist and as an engineer/producer/editor for myself and other musicians.
 I love it when stuff works, and I have pretty solid ideas of when and why they don’t.
-Interestingly enough, thanks to teh internets and my heightened international profile I now find myself fixing a protools rig remotely in Östersund, or designing a home recording space on the Upper West Side as often as installing drivers or dropping cable here in Washington DC.
+Interestingly enough, thanks to the strange powers of teh internets and my heightened international profile I now find myself fixing a Protools rig remotely in Östersund, or designing a home recording space on the Upper West Side as often as installing drivers or dropping cable here in Washington DC.

 I have also been fortunate (though I might have not seen it that way initially) to “drop out” and stay home with my infant son.
 (I actually thought I would be “working from home” but that turned out to be a little optimistic.)
 In that role I was fairly active in the NYC Stay-at-Home Dads Group, becoming an advocate for men (and hell, any parent) who chose to do that.
 Now that my son is of school age I am more involved in the PTA.
 I bake a pretty convincing fake Tate’s chocolate chip cookie.